fionanealon/python-exercises/README.md

 ```python
 ans = fib(188)
 ```
-This line is doing is calling the function fib with an argument of 188 and if we look at the definition of fib, def fib(n):, what you can see is that the initial n value of the function is being set to 188.
+This line is calling the function fib with an argument of 188 and if we look at the definition of fib, def fib(n):, what you can see is that the initial n value of the function is being set to 188.
 What happens now is that the function does it’s work, looping 188 times and setting the value of i each time through the loop and when the loop is finished it returns the value of i.

 See below details on fib(188):